haddonm/rutilsMH/README.md

 When conducting analyses using R there are functions I use all the time for plotting, within apply functions, and others.
 To simplify their use I have put  together this small package, which I can call whenever I use one of my other packages.

+* 0.1.13 2021-04-21 Added str1 and str2 to speed the typing of str(x,max.level=1/2).
+This is obviously a minor addition but, for me, avoids making typos when explore the contents of relatively complex objects.

-* 0.1.11 2021-04-13 now contains describefuncitons which lists the R functions within each file of a given list of R files
+* 0.1.11 2021-04-13 now contains describefunctions which lists the R functions within each file of a given list of R files

 * 0.1.10 2021-03-28 small modification to parset so that other grpahics parameters can be defined inside it rather than calling a separate par() statement.